31 Different Types of Moths in Maryland

 The Abbreviated Button Slug Moth (Tortricidia flexuosa) is a common moth throughout Maryland and North America.

-These moths are dark gray or brown in color and have a wingspan of up to 1.5 inches.
+These moths are dark gray or brown and have a wingspan of up to 1.5 inches.

 They are commonly found near areas with foliage and vegetation, as they feed on plant leaves and fruit.

-The Abbreviated Button Slug Moth is active during the warmer months of the year, from May through September.
+The Abbreviated Button Slug Moth is active during the warmer months, from May through September.

 These moths are an important species for agricultural areas, as their larvae can be beneficial in controlling pest populations that can damage crops.